History of the Opera web browser: Blink versions

-Opera 2013

 On February 12, 2013, Opera Software announced their intention to transition from their Presto layout engine to WebKit, building upon the base of the Chromium project.
 Opera will become a contributor to the Chromium project.
 After Google announced its transition of the Chrome/Chromium browser from WebKit to Blink, Opera confirmed it would also switch to Blink instead of WebKit.

 The version identifier 13 was skipped, thought to be related to superstition, while 14 was used to refer to a WebKit-based release of Opera for Android.

 On May 28, 2013, a beta version of Opera 15 based on Blink was made available for Windows and Mac computers.
 It removed many distinctive Opera features, including some ubiquitous features like bookmarks (with an expanded Speed Dial intended to replace this feature).
 The features confirmed to be restored in the near future were synchronization, theme support, geolocation, and a "feature rich" tab bar.
 The previously bundled M2 email client was released as a standalone application, Opera Mail.
 Extensions for the previous browser versions are no longer supported; instead developers are provided with facilities for converting old extensions to Chrome extensions, supported in Opera 15.

 On July 2, 2013, the final version of Opera 15.0 was released.
 This release was not pushed through the automatic update system, as it was deemed some features important to current users had yet to be implemented.

-On July 19, 2013, Opera 16 entered the Next stream.
-This build included the return of geolocation support and automatic form filling, and added a flags page allowing experimental features to be enabled.

-On August 27, 2013, Opera 16 was released.

 On August 8, 2013, Opera 17 entered the Developer stream, reintroducing rocker gestures, tab pinning, start-up options, and search engine management.

-On September 6, 2013, Opera 17 transitioned from the Developer stream to the Next stream in anticipation of its impending release.

-On October 8, 2013, Opera 17 was released.

-On September 11, 2013, Opera 18 entered the Developer stream, with initial features including tab management, theme support and engine updates.

-On November 19, 2013, Opera 18 was released.

-On October 24, 2013, Opera 19 entered the Developer stream.
-The final release was released on January 28, 2014, with features including the new bookmarks bar, extended theme support and an additional level of settings for hardcore users.